convo-lang/convo-lang/README.md

-## Using convo-lang in a NextJs project
+## Using convo-lang in a existing NextJs project
+Follow the step below to you Convo-Lang in an existing NextJS project

 Install packages:
 ``` sh